OSU-MARS/iLand/README.md

 to toroidal resource units).
 * Moving average of daily soil water potential for sapling establishment restarted every January 1st even though the calendar year boundary is usually within the growing season on tropical and southern hemisphere sites.
+* ResourceUnitSoil carbon and nitrogen inputs were off by a factor of 10,000 because resource units' in landscape areas in m² were misinterpreted as areas in hectares.
 * Positioning of light grid origin at resource unit grid orientation lead integer truncation of light grid indexes to double stamp the x = 0 column and y = 0 row of the light grid, leading to competition overestimation and growth underestimation of trees in this row and column.
 * The last day of a leap year was a leaf off day for evergreen species, meaning no photosynthesis would occur that day.
+* State mishandling in SummaryStatistics allowed invalid median values and standard deviations.

 Decoupling from Qt additionally exempts iLand development from Qt licensing terms (minimum US$ 302/month, as of July 2022, or Qt code contributions in kind), reducing the cost of open source software.